People-Places-Solutions/floodmodeller-api/docs/source/user_guide/inp.rst

 Examples
 -----------
-**Example 1 - Adding 300mm siltation to all river sections**
+**Example 1 - Increase non-zero initial depths for all junctions  **

-In this example, the cross section data for individual river sections needs to be edited to add 300mm to the lowest bed level and make this the minimum bed level across the entire section.
-This is a simple method to quickly represent siltation in the channel.
-The updated DAT file is saved to a new location rather than updating the original file.
+In this example, the the initial depth of all junctions is to be increased by 200m only where the exiting initial depth is non-zero.
+The updated INP file is saved to a new location rather than updating the original file.

 .. code:: python

     # Import modules
-    from floodmodeller_api import DAT
+    from floodmodeller_api import INP

-    # Initialise DAT class
+    # Initialise INP class
-    dat = DAT('path/to/datafile.dat')
+    inp = INP(
+        r"C:\Projects\FloodModellerAPI\Development\Example Data\Oldsmar_50YR_1DAY.inp"
+    )

-    # Iterate through all river sections
+    # Iterate through all junction units
-    for name, section in dat.sections.items():
+    for name, junction in inp.junctions.items():

-        df = section.data # get section data
-        min_elevation = df['Y'].min() # Get minimum bed level across section
-        raised_bed = min_elevation + 0.3 # Define new minimum bed level by adding 0.3m
-        df['Y'].loc[df['Y'] < raised_bed] = raised_bed # Update any bed levels which are less than the new min bed level
+        # Add 200mm to initial depth if not equal to 0
+        if junction.initial_depth != 0:
+            junction.initial_depth += 0.2

+    # Save update inp to new location
+    inp.save(
+        r"C:\Projects\FloodModellerAPI\Development\Example Data\inpfile_increased_initial_depth.inp"
-    dat.save('path/to/datafile_300mm_siltation.dat') # Save to new location
+    )  # Save to new location